verrazzano/docs/content/en/docs/quickstart/_index.md

 ## Uninstall Verrazzano

 1. Delete the Verrazzano custom resource.
-This will uninstall the Verrazzano Platform Operator and all of the currently installed components.
+This will uninstall the Verrazzano platform operator and all of the currently installed components.

     ```
     $ vz uninstall